 primary location will be behind the Bake Wheel on the pre-built shelves.
 When

-time you have to do some extra baking for us is greatly appreciated!
+have to do some extra baking for us is greatly appreciated!

 Anyone interested in donating to this year’s raffle table, please contact Jeffie & Scott

 Voisard (937) 621-4216.
 Past donations have included: both handmade and purchased

 articles such as baskets & quilts, perfume and makeup items, hair care products, lawn